Sahra Wagenknecht: Russia and Russian invasion of Ukraine

-Before Russia's invasion of Ukraine, Wagenknecht was a prominent defender of Russia and its President Vladimir Putin, arguing that while the United States were trying to "conjure up" an invasion of Ukraine, "Russia has in fact no interest in marching into Ukraine".
+Before Russia's invasion of Ukraine, Wagenknecht was a prominent defender of Russia and its President Vladimir Putin, arguing that while the United States was trying to "conjure up" an invasion of Ukraine, "Russia has in fact no interest in marching into Ukraine".
 After Russia launched a large-scale invasion of Ukraine on 24 February 2022, Wagenknecht said that her judgment had been wrong.

 Wagenknecht opposed sanctions against Russia over the 2022 Russian invasion of Ukraine, and, in a speech in September 2022, accused the German government of "launching an unprecedented economic war against our most important energy supplier".
 Before the war, over half of Germany's gas was supplied by Russia.
 In May, The Left had voted in favor of economic sanctions against Russia.
 Her speech was applauded by The Left party leadership and by the far-right Alternative for Germany.
 Her speech prompted the resignation of two high-profile party members.

 On 10 February 2023, Wagenknecht and Alice Schwarzer started collecting signatures for their Manifest für Frieden (lit.
 'Manifesto for peace') on Change.org.
 It called for negotiations with Russia and a halt to arms deliveries to Ukraine.
 By the end of the month it had received 700,000 signatures.
 A rally for peace with Wagenknecht and Schwarzer on 25 February was also attended by far-right groups, and was said to have appealed to the Querfront.

 On the death of Russian opposition politician Alexei Navalny in February 2024, Wagenknecht commented: "The early death of Alexei Navalny is shocking.
 Even if it is still unclear exactly what Putin's critic died of.
 One thing is certain: Navalny was a victim of the autocratic system in today's Russia."

 In the spring of 2024, in two interviews, she linked the peace negotiations she had called for between Ukraine and Russia with the proposal that the population in Russian-occupied Ukrainian territories should vote on their nationality in a referendum supervised by the United Nations.
 She also outlined what a peace agreement could look like, and did not rule out security guarantees or a military obligation to provide Ukraine with military assistance if Russia were to break a peace agreement.
 She could imagine China, Turkey or France as guarantor powers.
 She also called for Gerhard Schröder's "line to the Russian president" to be used for negotiations.
 In June 2024 she defended the absence of the BSW MPs from a speech by Ukrainian President Volodymyr Zelenskyy in the Bundestag, she described the war in Ukraine as a "proxy war" between NATO and Russia.

 In December 2024, Wagenknecht declared that she "condemns this war."
-She "considers politicians who start wars - and that also applies to Vladimir Putin - to be criminals."
+She "considers politicians who start wars – and that also applies to Vladimir Putin – to be criminals."